ianhampton/Tealium-WordPress-Plugin/tealium/readme.txt

 == Upgrade Notice ==

 = 2.1.6 =
 Switch from 'Data Sources' to 'Variables' to align with TiQ.
+Update the order that notes and aliases appear in bulk export.

 = 2.1.5 =
 Bug fixes, prevent tags from being served on admin pages, fix admin message styling issue and add more order data for WooCommerce.